 Okechukwu Nzelu is a writer and teacher.
 He was born in Manchester in 1988 and read English at Girton College, Cambridge.
 His work has been published in Agenda, PN Review, E-magazine and The Literateur and his essay 'Troubles with God' was published in the anthology Safe: On Black British Men Reclaiming Space (Trapeze, 2019).
 In 2013 his radio play, Me and Alan, was broadcast on Roundhouse Radio.
-In 2015 he was the recipient of a New Writing North Award for The Private Joys of Nnenna Maloney, which is his debut novel.
+In 2015 he was the recipient of a New Writing North Award.
+In 2020 his debut novel, The Private Joys of Nnenna Maloney, won a Betty Trask Award, was shortlisted for the Betty Trask Prize and the Desmond Elliott Prize, and longlisted for the Polari First Book Prize.
 He lives in Manchester.